-The tradition of a family gathering at home and lighting a personal candle in memory of family members or others who perished in the Shoah ensures that the voice of the Holocaust will continue to be heard and retain meaning for generations to come.
-Just as each year we light a Menorah on Chanukah and read the Haggada on Passover, we will light personal memorial candles on every Yom HaShoah.
+The tradition of lighting a personal memorial candle with family or friends, in memory of those who perished during the Shoah, ensures that the voice of the Holocaust will continue to be heard and will retain meaning for generations to come.
+Just as we light a Menorah on Hannukah and read the Haggada on Passover Eve, we will light personal memorial candles each year on Yom HaShoah.

 Our mission is to instill a family tradition of remembering the perished.

 How can this be accomplished?